DW01/traktor-docs/editor/scene-editor.md

 ![TODO: Screenshot of the Scene Editor showing a 3D viewport with a scene containing terrain, objects, and lighting.
 Show the Entities panel with layer hierarchy on the left and Properties panel on the right]

 The Scene Editor is where imagination becomes playable space.
 This is where you place characters, arrange environments, position lights, and compose the 3D worlds your players will explore.
-Think of it as a stage where you're the director—positioning actors (entities), setting up lighting, and choreographing the scene.
+Think of it as a stage where you're the director.
+Positioning actors (entities), setting up lighting, and choreographing the scene.

 The Scene Editor combines a 3D viewport for visual editing with panels for organization and properties.
 You can fly through your scene in the viewport, click to select objects, and drag them around.
-Every change is immediate—move a light, and shadows update in real-time.
-Adjust a material property, and the object reflects it instantly.
+Every change is immediate - move a light, and shadows update in real-time; adjust a material property, and the object reflects it instantly.

 ## Interface Panels

 **Entities Panel** shows your scene's structure as a tree.
-Every object in your scene—characters, lights, cameras, effects—appears here as an entity.
+Every object in your scene - characters, lights, cameras, effects - appears here as an entity.
 You can organize entities into layers (like "Environment", "Gameplay", "UI"), nest them in parent-child hierarchies, and enable/disable them for testing.
-Select an entity here or click it in the viewport—both work.
+Select an entity here or click it in the viewport; both work.

 **Properties Panel** displays everything about the selected entity.
 Position, rotation, scale?
 Here.
 Mesh, material, physics settings?
 All here.
 Edit properties in real-time and see changes immediately in the viewport.
-The panel adapts based on what's selected—a light shows intensity and color, a mesh shows geometry and materials.
+The panel adapts based on what's selected.
+A light shows intensity and color, a mesh shows geometry and materials.

 **Dependencies Panel** reveals what assets your scene uses.
 Wondering which textures are loaded?
 Check here.
 Trying to optimize a scene?
 See which meshes and materials are referenced.
 This transparency helps manage complexity and track down performance issues.

 **Guides and Visualization** provide control over what you see in the viewport.
-Enable a grid for snapping objects to exact positions.
-Add reference guides for alignment.
-Measure distances between objects.
+Enable a grid for snapping objects to exact positions, add reference guides for alignment, and measure distances between objects.
 Beyond basic guides, you can toggle visualization for technical elements: navigation meshes, skeletal rigs, entity bounding boxes, light volumes and ranges, physics shapes and joints, cloth simulation, animation controller state, terrain heightfields, and more.
-These visualization options let you see the invisible systems at work—turn on physics shapes to debug collisions, show navigation meshes to verify AI pathfinding, or display skeleton bind poses when rigging characters.
+These visualization options let you see the invisible systems at work - turn on physics shapes to debug collisions, show navigation meshes to verify AI pathfinding, or display skeleton bind poses when rigging characters.

 ## Working with Entities